pepe2212/GameEvent/README.md

-4)Start the app by running the main Class PlayersProjectApplication.java that is annotated with @SpringBootApplication
+4)Start the app by running the main Class PlayersProjectApplication.java that is annotated with @SpringBootApplication(Right click on this class and run it as a Java Application)

 5)Finally hit the http://localhost:8282/api/v1/players endpoint(this endpoint is defined in the RestController Class) by using any HTTP Client tool(in this case I will use Postman)
 ![image](https://user-images.githubusercontent.com/78396172/115480516-3fe3c400-a210-11eb-958c-40e00f10becf.png)